 Back in the 1970s, many multi-point systems were being deployed, for monitoring carbon monoxide in parking garages and vehicular tunnels.
-Since long and otherwise exposed tubing runs needed to be installed, copper tubing was used.
+Since long and otherwise exposed sample tubing runs needed to be installed, copper tubing was used.
 Because CO is not very reactive, and copper tubing is both flexible and robust, this was a preferred choice.

 Bear in mind, though, that the internal tubing in these instruments was either type 316 stainless steel, Teflon, polyethylene or polypropylene—all known for their chemical resistance, and to a lesser extent, for their lack of a tendency to absorb (or adsorb) the fluid going through it (chemisorption).